bambooforest/salos/README.md

 # Overview

-Here we provide course materials for the Salos 2024 summer school:
-Linguistic data from fieldwork to R:
+Here we provide course materials for the Salos 2024 summer school, “Linguistic data from fieldwork to R”:

 - <https://www.academiasalensis.org/en/conference-and-summer-school/2024-summer-school/>